Italian Shrimp and Asparagus Farfalle Pasta.

 The farfalle I bought to make this shrimp and asparagus pasta recipe was made by Garofalo, one of my favourite producers of Pasta di Gragnano IGP.
 Pasta di Gragnano IGP is made by a number of different companies located in and around the town of Gragnano, near Naples.
 This pasta is made according to very strict regulations and is probably one of the best dried pastas in Italy.
 Want to know more about this pasta?
 Watch the video below from the Consortium of Pasta di Gragnano.

 Of course, you can use other brands of farfalle or bow tie pasta if you can’t find Pasta di Gragnano.
 You can also use other types of short pasta such as penne.
 However, farfalle are great with light seafood sauces.
 This pasta is very popular with salmon and is also excellent in pasta salads.
 This Italian shrimp and asparagus farfalle works really well as a pasta salad too.

 The other ingredients in this pasta, shrimp and asparagus recipe.

-Apart from the pasta and asparagus, all you will need to make this delicious dish is some cherry tomatoes, garlic (I used fresh garlic), white wine and olive oil.
+Apart from the pasta and asparagus, all you will need to make this delicious and nutritious dish is some cherry tomatoes, garlic (I used fresh garlic), white wine and olive oil.
 This is an Italian recipe so here it wouldn’t be eaten with cheese.
 You can add a little spice with some peperoncino flakes.
 If you want to use herbs, the best would be parsley.

 Making Italian shrimp and asparagus farfalle.